CedricVanhaverbeke/cv/blogposts/blogging.md

 # Creating a blogpost page

 We can use the passed id in a new `pageQuery`.
 This query will fetch all the information of an individual blogpost.
-This query contains some more useful information because of the `gatsby-transformer-remark` plugin:
+Some neat fields are added by the `gatsby-transformer-remark` plugin:

 ```js
 // src/pages/blog/{MarkdownRemark.id}.js